About Addiction…

 • When people engage in behaviours that are essential for survival, such as eating or sex, there is a release of dopamine in the “reward pathway” located in the mid-brain.
 The dopamine release produces pleasure, or euphoria.
 The reward pathway is closely connected to the memory center of the brain, which vividly remembers the activities which produced this euphoria, The memory center is connected to the executive function in the prefrontal lobes, which directs the person to repeat these activities.

-• All addictive drugs act on the reward pathway, often producing a more intense and sustained dopamine release than is produced by non-drug behaviours.
+• All addictive drugs act on the reward pathway, often producing a more intense and sustained euphoria than is produced by non-drug behaviours.
 Addictive drugs, in essence, “hijack” the reward pathway so that the person with a substance use disorder feels a compulsive need to seek out the drug, sometimes to the detriment of their well being.

 • Both tolerance and withdrawal can maintain and exacerbate substance use disorders.
-People with substance use disorders oAen escalate their dose to overcome tolerance and experience euphoria.
+People with substance use disorders often escalate their dose to overcome tolerance and experience euphoria.
 People will continue to seek out substances in order to relieve or avoid distressing withdrawal symptoms.